JNietzsche/wemod-pro-unlocker/README.md

 <br/>

 ## 🔒 Is it safe?
-This program may sound like maleware at first, but if you're unsure, just read the source code.
+This program may sound like malware at first, but if you're unsure, just read the source code.
 It's quite small and (hopefully, I'm relatively new to Rust) readable.

 <br/>